CorrelAid/plumberlama/README.md

 4. We save the processed results and metadata to a database
   - In DEV mode: Uses local DuckDB database (fast, serverless, no setup required)
   - In PROD mode: Configurable for production database (PostgreSQL, etc.)

+### Repeated pipeline runs

+- in the config, we can specify a survey_id (e.g. u25_survey) for the repeated survey
+  - this can be arbitrarily set and is stable across potentially multiple survey iterations (poll id can be different)
+  - at the beginning of the pipeline, we check if there are already tables in the database
+    - if thats not the case, we create new tables for metadata and results -> we add add a column load_counter = 0 for all result rows
+    - if thats the case, we infer the metadata for the current poll id and then compare the metadata in the db with the new metadata
+      - if different, we raise
+      - if not, we continue with fetching and processing results but append to the existing tables -> we add add a column load_counter = max(load_counter)+1 for all result rows

 ## Database Storage